Vision to Goal Setting

 Our focus for the 2019/2020 school year is to continue building on our S.E.L and to create common language and expectations to improve school wide literacy.

-Goal # 1: To foster the social emotional competency in our school community.
+Goal # 1: Foster inclusivity and social emotional well-being within our school community.

-Learning Target 1: Develop a sense of belonging.
+Learning Target 1: Develop a universal sense of belonging by celebrating individual and unique ways of being.

 - Staff T-Shirts